-You’re cleaning your room, and as you pick up the broom and begin to sweep, your eyes slowly turn, and look down at the floor.
+Imagine this.
+You’re cleaning your room and as you pick up the broom and begin to sweep, your eyes slowly turn and look down at the floor.

 You pause and stop dead in your tracks.
 Your eyes widen.

-Sitting there in the middle of the floor, and possibly staring back up at you, is some weird-looking, unknown, creeping thing, that you’ve never seen before.
+Sitting there in the middle of the floor, and possibly staring back up at you, is a strange and unfamiliar creature that you’ve never seen before.

-You try to get a bit closer, but not too close, in order to examine it, and try and figure out what it may be.
+You try to get a bit closer but not too close, so that you can examine it and try to figure out what it might be.

-You take a picture of it, and try to look it up on the internet, to get more information on this creature that has invaded your space, but to no avail.
+At this point you want answers.
+What is it?
+How did it get in here?
+What is its intentions?
+Does it come in peace?
+You take a picture of it and try to look it up on the internet to get more information about this creeper that has invaded your space, but to no avail.

 So, What do you do?